NHS Tracker: Check key targets in your area

 - Planned operations: September 2011

-Research by the BBC data team, Ransome Mpini, John Walton, Christine Jeavans, Nick Triggle and William Dahlgreen.
+Research by the BBC data team, Ransome Mpini, John Walton, Christine Jeavans, Nick Triggle, Tom Calver and William Dahlgreen.
 Design by Sumi Senthinathan.
 Development by Chris Ashton, Evisa Terziu, Becky Rush and Alvin Ourrad.